oroinc/orocommerce/src/Oro/Bundle/ScopeBundle/Resources/doc/scope.md

 Scope Manager
 -------------
-Scope Manager is a service that provides an interface for getting and creating scope items in Oro application.
+Scope Manager is a service that provides an interface for collecting the scope items in Oro application.
 It is in charge of the following functions:
-* Build a scope model in the scope repository using information about the scope types registered by scope providers of the application bundles (see [Scope Criteria Providers](#scope-criteria-providers)).
-Note: Basically, bundles that register new scope type extend the core Scope entity implementation.
 * Expose scope-related operations (find, findOrCreate, findDefaultScope, findRelatedScopes) to the scope-aware bundles and deliver requested scope(s) as a result.
 See [Scope Operations](#scope-operations) for more information.
+* Create a collected scope in response to the findOrCreate operation (if the scope is not found).
 * Provide a getScope() feature for the scope-aware bundles. **(need more infrmation here)**
 * Call Scope Criteria Provider's getCriteriaForCurrentScope() method to get a portion of the scope information.